A shark attacked a boat rider in a full-fledged competition in Australia

-Nathan Drummond He is a 19-year-old Australian athlete who has come back to life. disputed Seacliff surfing racebelong to the series Rowing in the South Australian Ocean, off the shores of Adelaide when something hit his boat hard.
+Nathan Drummond He is a 19-year-old Australian athlete who has come back to life. disputed Seacliff Surf Racebelong to the series Rowing in the South Australian Ocean, off the shores of Adelaide when something hit his boat hard.
 It was a big shark that took a bite out of their boat.

 “The Shark Hit me from the bottom.
 My boat got up in the water, and I saw that it was in the air, and While I was returning to the water I saw a dark figure: it was a sharkNathan Drummond explains it.